rambleraptor/api-linter/docs/rules/0158/request-page-size-field.md

 ---
 rule:
   aep: 158
-  name: [core, '0158', request-page-size-field]
+  name: [core, '0158', request-max-page-size-field]
-  summary: Paginated RPCs must have a `page_size` field in the request.
+  summary: Paginated RPCs must have a `max_page_size` field in the request.
 permalink: /158/request-page-size-field
 redirect_from:
   - /0158/request-page-size-field